 What Causes Lupus?

-Lupus occurs when your immune system does not successfully differentiate between the intruder and healthy tissue.
+Lupus occurs when your immune system can’t tell the difference between the intruder and healthy tissue.
 Most autoimmune diseases affect one specific system.
-For example, Rheumatoid Arthritis involves the joints, and multiple sclerosis affects the brain and spinal cord.
-Lupus, on the other hand, affects more than one system simultaneously.
+For example, rheumatoid arthritis involves the joints, and multiple sclerosis affects the brain and spinal cord.

 5 Underlying Root Causes of Lupus